nayim21/TMSer/README.md

 some key concepts and techniques commonly used in time series analysis:
 Trend, Seasonality, Cyclical Patterns, Autocorrelation, Stationarity.

-This project uses some databases
+This project uses some databases,
-Import some library
+*Import some library
-load Database
+*load Database
-Visualization
+*Visualization
-Define time step
+*Define time step
-Use the LSTM model, Fit, Predict
+*Use the LSTM model, Fit, Predict
-Calculate metric
+*Calculate metric